United Nations Sustainable Development Goals

 Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss.

 - In 2023, the University planted the new Gair Wood in north Leeds, in collaboration with United Bank of Carbon and the White Rose Forest.
-Neighbouring Golden Acre Park, the woodland has been planted with more than 60,000 trees, a portion of which were planted with volunteers as an experimental research woodland.
+The woodland has been planted with more than 60,000 trees, a portion of which were planted with volunteers as an experimental research woodland.
 The site provides benefits for biodiversity and public access, acts as a Living Lab site for research and teaching, and contributes towards efforts to tackle the climate crisis.

 - The Living Lab project I-tree, funded by funded by United Bank of Carbon, the University of Leeds Sustainability Service, the University of Leeds Living Lab programme, and the Woodland Trust, generated an in-depth report on the value of trees across the University’s campus.